Agent Shortlist

 Our verdict

 The open-source pick.
-Bring your own API keys, switch models mid-session, and use 4× fewer tokens than Claude Code on identical work.
+BYOK, switch models mid-session, use 4x fewer tokens than Claude Code.
 Trade-off: lower accuracy and a smaller community.

 Best for